Codygits/TPF-Updates/README.md

 ![Wabbajack Start](https://user-images.githubusercontent.com/20106025/141523222-8bb2ce9b-1b67-451f-b4ee-07fb83c71975.png)

 ## Difficulty Modifiers and Optionals
-The first mod in here enables the ENB of the list, if you wish to play without the ENB, just diable the ENBSeries v0.475 mod in this section.
+Within the DIFFICULTY MODIFIERS & OPTIONALS separator the first mod in here enables the ENB of the list, if you wish to play without the ENB, just diable the ENBSeries v0.475 mod in this section.
 By default there are (3) mods enabled to make combat easier / more akin to vanilla.
-If you wish to increase the difficulty of the list disable the Blade and Blunt and the two Dragon War Mods.
+If you wish to increase the difficulty of the list disable the Blade and Blunt and the two Dragon War Mods in this section.

 ## Widescreen Support
 Widescreen support is a matter of enabling all the mods under the **Widescreen Support** seperator near the bottom of the left hand side of Mod Organizer 2.